 However, Pegasus Lodges is aiming to recreate Fanning Island as an adventure tourism spot.
 You told me that after you reviewed all of the information from the Pegasus website and spoke at length with various representatives, you and your husband chose this isolated destination as the place to celebrate.

-I don’t know what you were expecting, but it was clear from your emails that your expectations were not in line with the location.
+It was clear from your emails that your expectations were not in line with the location.
 The website for the Fanning Island Lodge doesn’t claim it’s a resort.
 And it definitely isn’t.
 There are no resorts on Fanning.
 Take a look at the TripAdvisor information about the island, and you’ll see what I mean.

 The Fanning Island Lodge describes itself as rustic.
 In fact, the photos of the Fanning Lodge accommodations show small wooden huts — no bathroom included.
 The description reads: